 Seqwater maintains an operational monitoring program which supports the multiple-barrier approach to effectively manage drinking water quality as described in Section 3.3.
-This includes monitoring of key operational parameters by online instrumentation that feed into Supervisory Control And Data Acquisition (SCADA) systems as well as the operational monitoring performed by Water Treatment Plant operators and Internal Process Laboratories.
-The Operator and Process Laboratory monitoring is used to verify the operation of the plant and the accuracy of online instrumentation.
+This includes monitoring of key operational parameters by online instrumentation that feed into Supervisory Control and Data Acquisition (SCADA) systems as well as the operational monitoring performed by water treatment plant operators and internal process laboratories.
+The operator and process laboratory monitoring is used to verify the operation of the plant and the accuracy of online instrumentation.
 There have been no significant revisions to the operational monitoring period.

 Seqwater's verification monitoring program covers a wide range of parameters determined using a risk-based approach.
 These are detailed in the DWQMP.
 The results of Seqwater's verification monitoring during the reporting period are described in Section 3.4 of this report and a detailed data report in the format prescribed by the Regulator is provided in Enclosure 1.
-Verification monitoring, including sampling and analysis, was undertaken by an external NATA accredited laboratory and Seqwater on-site field testing.
-The results are recorded in the Seqwater's Laboratory Information Management System (LIMS).
+Analysis of verification samples was undertaken primarily by an external NATA-accredited laboratory.
+Seqwater undertakes sampling and specific analysis that supports operations, while also informing verification monitoring, underpinned by a laboratory quality management system based on ISO 170025.
+This analysis includes on-site field tests and parameters analysed at Seqwater Process Laboratories, such as Taste and Odour compounds.
+In addition, the Seqwater verification monitoring program includes aspects at the cutting edge of modern monitoring.
+This analysis is undertaken by specialist laboratories that have implemented rigorous quality systems, based on ISO 17025.
+All verification monitoring results are recorded in the Seqwater's Laboratory Information Management System (LIMS).
 Seqwater reviews the verification monitoring program on a quarterly basis.
-All raw water, treated water and supply system monitoring was maintained during the reporting period.

-Seqwater has continued to improve its drinking water quality management system.
-Actions in the risk management improvement program, known as the Drinking Water Quality Improvement Plan (DWQIP) were implemented during the 2020-21 reporting period as described in Section 4 of this report.
-The DWQIP changes during 2020-21 are provided in Enclosure 3 to this report.
+Sequater has continued to improve its drinking water quality management system.
+Actions in the risk management improvement program, known as the Drinking Water Quality Improvement Plan (DWQIP) were implemented during the 2021-22 reporting period as described in Section 4 of this report.
+The DWQIP changes during 2021-22 are provided in Enclosure 3 to this report.